Democracies, Dictatorships, & Space!

 Global History III: World History

-Empires, Colonization, Resistance and Independence Empires have shaped the political and cultural landscape of the world.
+Empires, Colonization, Resistance and Independence (Required) Empires have shaped the political and cultural landscape of the world.
 They are the embodiment of power in policy and practice.
 How did they first form, and how have they evolved?
 Who are the people across history who have stood up to these colonizing giants?
 How did these leaders create movements that reimagined their world in the shadow of empires?
 And what are the legacies of colonization and imperialism that continue to manifest in our everyday lives?
 Juniors are encouraged to take a second term of history and can choose from any of the available History electives.

-Global History II: U.S. and World History
+Global History II: U.S. & World History

 From Power to Superpower (Required) From the Spanish-American War to the end of World War II, this course will explore the evolution of the U.S. as a global superpower, its territorial expansion, its foreign policy, and its involvement in different wars and conflicts.
 We will examine how governments garner popular support for military and humanitarian interventions abroad and how the outcomes of these actions have affected and been affected by political decision-making and geopolitical interests.
 A Time for Change This course provides students with a bird's eye view of American society through the lens of significant events in the 20th and 21st centuries that have affected and continue to challenge the nation and the world.
 Students will explore multiple narratives and experiences of different groups in America throughout the past century, considering why some stories are told instead of others.
 Students will explore themes of change and evolution in politics (role of government, gender, race), culture (music and art), economics, and technology and examine how the U.S. developed as the nation it is today.